TinyHistory: Lightweight Video History Embeddings via Two-Stage Context Learning: Experiments

 \subsection{Experimental Details}

-\para{Implementation details} We conduct pretraining with 8$\times$H100 GPU clusters and LoRAs finetunings with 1$\times$ H100s or A100s.
-This method's context length compression enables efficient training without specialized infrastructure.
-We use pure PyTorch with Accelerate, with precomputed latents and conditions, and without gradient accumulation.
-The method achieves a batch size of about 64 on a single 8$\times$ A100-80G node with the 12.8B HunyuanVideo model at 480p resolution LoRA training with window size 2 or 3 (or batch size 32 of window size 4 or 5).
-This is suitable for personal or laboratory-scale training and experimentation.
-For the LoRAs in the DiTs, we always use rank 128.
+\para{Implementation} We conduct Stage~I pretraining with 8$\times$H100 GPUs and Stage~II LoRA training with 1$\times$H100 or A100.
+The pipeline uses pure PyTorch with Accelerate, precomputed latents and conditions, and no gradient accumulation.
+The base models are Wan~2.1~14B~\cite{wang2025wan} and HunyuanVideo~12.8B~\cite{kong2024hunyuanvideo}, both flow-match DiTs at 480p resolution.
+On a single 8$\times$A100-80G node, a smaller model (\eg, Wan~2.1~1.3B) at 480p achieves a batch size of approximately 64 for LoRA training with a window size of 8 (or batch size 32 with window size 16).
+LoRA rank is 128 for all DiT adaptations.
+We use Wan~2.1~14B as the default; additional results with HunyuanVideo~12.8B are also reported.

-\para{Hyper-parameters} When constructing the encoders of the memory compression models, we use the denotation $H \times W \times T$ to mark the compression rates, \eg, $4 \times 4 \times 2$ means compressing the latent width 4 times, height 4 times, and temporal length 2 times.
-Note that this compression rate is on top of the latent space and can be multiplied by the latent rate and patchifier rate to compute the final compression rate against the pixel space.
-When building the 3D convolution layers, we follow the rule to always first reduce the temporal dimension and then the spatial dimension (using strides in convolutions).
-The hidden channels of the encoder follow the pattern $64 \rightarrow 128 \rightarrow 256 \rightarrow 512$ and are then always kept at $512$ (\eg, in the final attention layer) before the last $1 \times 1$ convolution, which projects the feature to the same dimensions (like 3072, 5120, \etc) as the DiT context.
+\para{Hyper-parameters} We denote encoding rates as $H{\times}W{\times}T$: for example, $4{\times}4{\times}2$ means reducing the latent height by 4$\times$, width by 4$\times$, and temporal length by 2$\times$.
+The 3D convolution layers first reduce the temporal dimension, then the spatial dimensions via strided convolutions.
+Hidden channels follow the pattern $64 \rightarrow 128 \rightarrow 256 \rightarrow 512$ and remain at 512 (\eg, in the attention layer) until a final $1{\times}1$ convolution projects the features to the DiT's inner hidden dimension (\eg, 3072 or 5120).

-\para{Base models} All experiments are conducted on base models of HunyuanVideo~\cite{kong2024hunyuanvideo} and Wan~\cite{wang2025wan} family.
-For Wan 2.2, the involved models are the 5B model and the 14B high noise model.
-Only the high noise model is used to simplify experiments (similar to the design choice of WanAnimate).

-\para{Data preparation} The dataset is prepared with about 5 million internet videos from a range of websites.
-About half of the data is vertical Short-style videos and the rest are common horizontal videos.
-The data is cleaned for quality, and then the high-quality part is captioned with Gemini-2.5-flash VLM and the remainder is processed with local VLMs like QwenVL~\cite{wang2024qwen2}.
-The generated captions are in storyboard format with timestamps.
-When training the autoregressive models, only the prompt with the nearest timestamp is received by the model.
+\para{Data preparation} The training set consists of approximately 5 million internet videos, roughly half vertical short-form and half horizontal.
+After quality filtering, the high-quality portion is captioned with Gemini-2.5-flash, and the remainder with QwenVL~\cite{wang2024qwen2}.
+Captions are generated in storyboard format with timestamps; the prompt nearest to each timestamp is used for autoregressive training.

-\para{Storyboards} If not noticed, all storyboard prompts in this paper are written by Gemini-2.5-pro.
-We also tested open source alternatives like Qwen~\cite{wang2024qwen2} and the quality difference is negligible.
-See also the supplement for instructions.